Shows the latest tweets from a Twitter account in a sidebar widget.

 You can use the same Authorization strings for several widgets and multiple website.
 Just remember to store them in a safe place!

-You also need CURL and OPENSSL extensions enabled in your PHP environment.
+You also need CURL and OPENSSL extensions enabled in your PHP environment (don't worry, almost every hosting service provides that).

 If you want to put your recent tweets other than in a widget, you can use the [really_simple_twitter] shortcode.
 The shortcode support is experimental.